 If you’re in B2B tech, you probably offer at least one app or tool or widget in at least one of the app marketplaces out there.
 If your products can in any way be described as a platform, it's a good idea to run your own marketplace too.

 B2B loyalty is up for grabs, and customers are more willing than ever to switch suppliers.
-Whether your customers need to integrate your app with 5 or 5,000 other solutions, building an in-app marketplace allows you to control the UX of your customers’ integration experience.
+Whether your customers need to integrate your app with 5 or 5,000 other solutions, building an in-app marketplace allows you to control and improve the UX of your customers’ integration experience.

 Whether a product is designed to be embedded in hundreds of other systems (ie.Twilio) or designed for hundreds of systems to run on it (ie.SalesForce), companies who offer their customers a seamless integration experience are able to leverage an entire ecosystem of products to increase adoption, attract new leads, decrease customer churn, and increase upsells.